acamero/dlopt/README.md

 ### Prerequisites

-Each deliverable (sub project) contains a **requirements.txt** file listing the Python packages needed to tun the code.
+The main folder contains a **requirements.txt** file listing the Python packages needed to tun the code.

 ### Installing